Ckatalay/wit-arm-macos/README.md

 Development started in 2009.

-**This fork adds ARM64/Apple silicon compatibility** to the original project, enabling the tools to build and run natively on Apple Silicon Macs and other ARM64 platforms.
+**This fork adds ARM64/Apple silicon compatibility** to the original project, enabling the tools to build and run natively on Apple silicon Macs and other ARM64 platforms.

 See https://wit.wiimm.de/ for original project details, documentation and downloads.